 The Principle of Fairness

 The principle here is fairly simple: Imagine a pristine golf course, and you are the first player of the day.
-If there is rough over there, or sand, or a dirt road then fine.
+If there is rough over there, or sand, or a dirt road, fine.
 If you land in those areas, you take your lumps.
 But if you are the first player on a pristine course, one thing you don’t have to worry is a divot.
-Every player that follows you has the right to play under the same conditions!
+Here’s the fairness part: Every player that follows you has the right to play under the same conditions!